 The ECS, however, may help regulate your dog’s immune response.
 Some research suggests that the skin’s ECS inhibits the activation of the immune system when it is not necessary.
-By regulating these responses, it will keep your dog’s body in a state of homeostasis.
+By regulating these responses, it may help your dog’s body remain in a state of homeostasis.
 This homeostasis may help your dog have a more measured response to any kind of allergen exposure.
 This, in turn, may help soothe the extreme discomfort that comes from dermatitis.

 How to Use CBD Oil

 If you decide to give your dog CBD oil, there are various companies that sell these products.
 It is best, however, to go with a respected and highly-rated company that can provide you with the highest quality products.

 Common CBD Dog Products

 - Capsules: The capsules can be given to your dog if they are stuffed into some piece of food that they like.
 You can wrap them in a cold cut or slather peanut butter on them.
 They also contain hempseed powder which may help boost their immune system even more.

 CBD Oil Dosage for Dogs